 We will endeavour to keep the school open.
 Assume it is unless you hear otherwise.
 Once Westmorland and Furness council have been informed, announcements are usually made on BBC Radio Cumbria and Smooth Lake District.

 Please can parents also ensure that their children have appropriate clothing for the weather.
 Many thanks.

 Sun Protection Procedures

-Now the summer term is approaching, I wanted to write and tell you about our sun protection procedures.
-We have developed this to ensure that children can all enjoy the sun safely over the coming months.
+We have developed our sun protection procedures to ensure that children can all enjoy the sun safely over the coming months.